-02.03 Describe marine archeological studies as they apply to preserving the fragile cultural artifacts and maritime heritage sites of the Florida Keys.
 02.04 Relate marine environmental studies to the preservation of the fragile marine ecosystems of the Florida Keys.
 02.05 Demonstrate commonly accepted methods of underwater data collection, recording and preservation procedures for scientific study.
 02.06 Demonstrate a basic understanding of the dynamics of natural ecological systems and submerged cultural resources within different depositional environments.
 02.07 Explain the importance of research and non-formal educational organizations in resolving conflicts relative to preserving the natural and cultural resources of the Florida Keys.
 03.0 Demonstrate proficiency in underwater scientific research and marine data collection methods.
-The student will be able to: nstrate proficiency in underwater scientific research and marine data collection methods.
 The student will be able to: 03.01 Demonstrate competency in research diving techniques and procedures to support scientific research projects.
 03.02 Demonstrate the use of transects and quadrats to quantify the distribution and abundance of sessile marine organisms within a defined research area.
 03.03 Demonstrate methodology for basic coral reef health survey protocols.
 03.04 Demonstrate commonly accepted methods of underwater data collection, recording and preservation procedures for the scientific study.
 03.05 Demonstrate a basic understanding of the statistical principles associated with the experimental design.
 03.06 Synthesize what was learned about research diving and other data collection techniques through a presentation, project or case study.